zibz0017/QuartzVault/content/Notes.md

 ---
 draft: "true"
 ---
 - One needs to destroy their chametz to be mekayem the mitzva of tashbisu.[^1]
 - The preferable method for destroying chametz is by burning it.
 This is because according to one shitah, we learn the destruction of chametz from the destruction of nossar, which was done through burning.
-This is certainly so if one finds chametz after the zman issur {<span style="color:rgb(255, 0, 0)">link to that</span>} or on yom tov itself.[^2] (meaning that at this point, the person is not able to be mefkir the chametz as discussed {<span style="color:rgb(255, 0, 0)">link to that</span>} and so one has to especially makpid to destory the chametz.)
+This is certainly so if one finds chametz after the zman issur {<span style="color:rgb(255, 0, 0)">link to that</span>} or on yom tov itself.[^2] (meaning that at this point, the person is not able to be mafkir the chametz as discussed {<span style="color:rgb(255, 0, 0)">link to that</span>} and so one has to especially makpid to destory the chametz.)
 - When one burns chametz, it needs to be burned down to coal[^3] (or ash, I assume).
 - One can also crumble the chametz up and toss it to the wind (make sure that the chametz is small enough that if one finds it they will not get hanah from it)[^4] or throw it to the sea.
 If one does throw it into the sea, they should make sure to crumble it up, especially if it is something hard, like stale bread, which may not break down in the water so easily.[^5]
 - One can also mix chametz with something disgusting, like feces.[^6]